KiraraSan/learn-web/README.md

 # learn-web
-My first coding lesson
-this code from and inspired by Wab Programming Unpas/Sandika Galih
+My first coding lesson.
+This code from and inspired by Web Programming Unpas/Sandika Galih